m e n u

 "Here's to good cooperation, then," she almost sang, performed an elegant turn and slipped between two tarpaulins that overlapped each other, every move an "I've got work to do - how about you?" demonstration.
 Robert grimaced and looked around, absentmindedly pulling out the cable he had stumbled over.
 He had sucked up Salten from the first moment: The partly timbered brick houses, the small round market squares, the winding alleyways and dark alcoves, that crispy cottage effect despite cosmopolitan air.
 This mixture of stubbornness and local pride with explicit rejection towards the silliness of the rest of the world, which was supported by 'mere' newcomers: quarter-Saltener or half-Saltener didn't exist, those who lived in Salten did it with all their heart.
 And the wind...

-His first and probably last meeting seemed a good example: voices playfully started whipping each other, becoming incantatory, shrill, placating, angry, lashing with ice-cold scorn, hot anger, gnashing fury, reluctantly silent after the five-minute-gong, when other voices proclaimed maybe the exact opposite in the same or another way, but eager to start ranting again, when directly addressed.
+His first and probably last meeting half a week ago seemed a good example: voices playfully started whipping each other, becoming incantatory, shrill, placating, angry, lashing with ice-cold scorn, hot anger, gnashing fury, reluctantly silent after the five-minute-gong, when other voices proclaimed maybe the exact opposite in the same or another way, but eager to start ranting again, when directly addressed.
 Thus were the rules, controlled by the one at the gong, this time a middle-aged lady called Sim, who probably boiled her eggs without a clock.
 The obligatory five points this time:1) population boom, 2) new closing times including long Thursdays, already liberalized in the rest of the country (for most Saltener a recommendation to do the opposite), 3) old and new suggestions to calm down the traffic, 4) the closure of the old Kant school and plans for a new comprehensive school (or vice versa?), and finally the evergreen since years: 5) a fixed location for the two annoying glass igloos which were not tolerated anywhere in the pedestrian zone around the Hoof.
 And oddly enough, what used to take over two hours was ticked off in just under one hundred and twenty-two minutes: the current closing times for stores were to stay, as soon as the casual question "I see, you all want to work longer and have flexible times too?" triggered an embarrassed silence; the traffic problems were postponed; and the closure or opening of old/new schools was kicked off the list because an obvious majority held up red cards; while the residents of the pedestrian zone were condemned to another five weeks of glass smashing, whether they liked it or not: the igloos were to be moved 30 meters in front of the grocery store in the Mainstreet.

 "Dear fellow citizens!" a tenor with a bass timbre demanded attention, straightening the backs of already slumbering away people.
 "I know you all want to go home, so I beg your pardon, but this is important.
 For all of us!
 Against my own interests as a publisher, I'm raising my humble voice here and today to inform my readers about something that bears a hell of a lot of resemblance to a scandal.
 And all this despite the fact that I could pocket a small fortune if I kept my mouth shut.
 But my sense of justice... "